George J. Fisher

-George J. Fisher (died 1960) was a physician and leader in the fields of youth development and physical fitness in the United States during the early twentieth century.
+George J. Fisher (2 April 1871 – 1960) was a physician and leader in the fields of youth development and physical fitness in the United States during the early twentieth century.
 He was a noted advocate for advancing the sport of volleyball.
+He conducted early experiments on the effects of smoking which found that it increases blood pressure and heart rate.